 N – for buildings exempted from benchmarking or not covered by the Energy Star program.

 The energy label will include both a letter grade and the building's energy efficiency score.

 Read Local Law 33 of 2018.

 Local Law 133 of 2016 amended the Administrative Code of the City of New York in relation to expanding the list of buildings required to benchmark for energy and water efficiency.
-In addition, as of October 31, 2016, the term ‘covered building’ shall not include real property, not more than three stories, consisting of a series of attached, detached or semi-detached dwellings, for which ownership and the responsibility for maintenance of the HVAC systems and hot water heating systems is held by each individual dwelling unit owner, and with no HVAC system or hot water heating system in the series serving more than two dwelling units (also known as ‘garden style’ apartments).
-Please click here to view the NYC Department of Buildings service update.
+In addition, as of October 31, 2016, the term "covered building" shall not include real property, not more than three stories, consisting of a series of attached, detached or semi-detached dwellings, for which ownership and the responsibility for maintenance of the HVAC systems and hot water heating systems is held by each individual dwelling unit owner, and with no HVAC system or hot water heating system in the series serving more than two dwelling units (also known as "garden style" apartments).

 The annual benchmarking process consists of the following steps: